SCP Principles

 Figure 1 How SCPs work

-• Policy inheritance
+- Policy inheritance

-SCPs for an OU or account can be directly attached or inherited from the root OU or the parent OU.
+SCPs for an OU or account can be attached directly or inherited from the root OU or the parent OU.
 When you attach an SCP to a specific OU, all child OUs and accounts under that OU will inherit that policy.
-The permissions boundaries of an account or an OU are jointly determined by the SCPs attached to all upper-level OUs and the SCPs directly attached to the account or OU.
+The permissions boundaries of an account or an OU are determined by a combination of the SCPs attached to all upper-level OUs and the SCPs directly attached to the account or OU.
 In the following figure, Account y is nested in OU 3, and its permissions boundary is jointly determined by the SCPs inherited from the root OU and the SCPs attached to OU 1 and OU 3 as well as Account y.

 Figure 2 Example SCP inheritance

-• An allow list strategy: This strategy has you remove the FullAccess SCP that is attached by default to every OU and account.
+- An allow list: This strategy has you remove the FullAccess SCP that is attached by default to every OU and account.
 This means that no actions are permitted anywhere unless you explicitly allow them.
 To allow a service action in an account, you must create your own SCPs and attach them to the account and every OU above it, up to and including the root OU.
 Every SCP in the hierarchy, starting at the root OU, must explicitly allow the actions that you want to be usable in the OUs and accounts below it.
 This strategy adheres to the rule that an explicit Allow in an SCP overrides an implicit Deny.

-• Deny preceded
+- Deny preceded

-• Allow by default
+- Allow by default

 When SCPs are enabled for an organization, the FullAccess policy is attached by default to all OUs and accounts unless you attach explicit deny policies to the OUs or accounts.